2018 European Championship of American football: Third round

 Italy and Great Britain, as the winners of the tournaments in Italy and Great Britain, were respectively assigned to play against Sweden and Denmark (fifth and sixth place at the 2014 EFAF Championship), with the winners advancing to the 2018 tournament.

-In June 2017, Italy was announced to have qualified for the final tournament as only one of the four teams without any match played.
-Finland, who was already qualified, did not appear on the schedule.
-No reasons were given.
+In June 2017, Italy qualified for the final tournament as only one of the four teams without any match played.
+Finland, who was already qualified, did not appear on the schedule and no reasons were given.

-In March 2018, IFAF New York announced to have Sweden, Denmark, and Great Britain advancing to the final tournament.
-Now reigning Champion Germany and Italy were not on the list.
-Again, no reasons were given.
-On 28 March, the website American Football International reported that the reason for Germany not joining was due to the teams in the German Football League voting not to change the league schedule to accommodate the European Championships.
+By March 2018, Sweden, Denmark, and Great Britain had advanced to the final tournament.
+Germany and Italy were not on the list.
+According to American Football International the reason for Germany not joining was due to the teams in the German Football League voting not to change the league schedule to accommodate the European Championships.